MoreChickenDelivered/ttprojects/README.md

 Yes, there are 2 cytesters that aren't very similar, which can be confusing.
 And yes, both C++ and Python backtesting involves both C++ and Python/Cython.

+USE THE `develop` BRANCH UNLESS OTHERWISE SPECIFIED OR IT DOESN'T EXIST